NOAA Live! Alaska Season 5: 2024-25

 Chum salmon is a non-human relative and food source for many Alaska Native communities and critical resource for various fishing sectors across Alaska.
 Come join us to discuss the importance of Indigenous-led research and youth engagement in fisheries research.
 We will also talk about how bridging Western and Indigenous knowledge systems can create a better understanding of the health of salmon populations.

-View webinar video: Western Alaska Chum Salmon: Building Relationships and Bridging Knowledge Systems
+View webinar recording: Western Alaska Chum Salmon: Building Relationships and Bridging Knowledge Systems

 Educational resources